 Toddlers and preschoolers are fun, energetic, creative and constantly growing and learning.
 Parenting a toddler or preschool-age child can have even the most patient and experienced parent or caregiver searching for tips and advice to help with a variety of needs, from keeping curious youngsters safe, to maintaining a consistent nap time and bed time, to correctly handling imaginary friends, missed milestones, tantrums and more.
 You’ll find articles and opinion pieces written by early education professionals, caregivers and parents of preschoolers.

-Why Is Preschool So Expensive?
 We are in a national crisis of childcare costs.
 Without affordable childcare, many parents cannot work, or have their working hours severely constricted.
 Childcare is often prohibitively expensive, and quality is uneven, depending on the caregiver.
 Why – and why should we care as a nation?